£/$/€150 off your first WeRoad with code WEROADER150 (Weekends excluded)

 • Change of plans

-In case of bad weather, for safety reasons, the flight routes will be replaced by car transfers, therefore the itinerary will undergo the following changes:
+In the case of bad weather, for safety reasons, the flight routes will be replaced by car transfers, therefore the itinerary will undergo the following changes:

 • In case of bad weather on day 2, the trek will start on day 3 instead of day 2 and, consequently, the return flight will be scheduled for day 13 instead of day 12